Nickchapman3773/Uranium-Fever/README.md

 - Decompressed Archives path needs to be changed to Uranium Fever Installation Location > Stock Game > Fallout New Vegas > Data (C:\Modding\Uranium Fever\Stock Game\Fallout New Vegas\Data if you used the recommended filepaths).
 - Click Decompress, then exit the program once finished.

-# Launching The Game
+# Launching The Game:
 - The game CANNOT be launched outside of MO2.
 - In MO2, select Uranium Fever from the dropdown list in the top right, then click run.

-# Cleaning Up
+# Cleaning Up:
 > [!tip]
 > This is an OPTIONAL step to remove unneeded files from your computer.
 This will make the updating or reinstalling process take longer, as these files will need to be re-downloaded.